 Children on city breaks.
 Running amock in galleries and demanding emergency ice-cream stops.
 Are alarm bells ringing?
-Well they shouldn’t be.
-Relax, check out our guide to a few of the best cities to visit with kids, and be confident in the knowledge that weekenders and short breaks to beautiful cities don’t have to come to an end now you’ve got little ones of your own and are restricted by the school holidays and finding activities that don't involve long, lazy (and peaceful) lunches.
-Family friendly city holidays do exist, and here are 3 of the best places to head with the family.
+Well, they shouldn’t be.
+Relax, check out our guide to a few of the best cities to visit with kids, and be confident in the knowledge that weekenders and short breaks to beautiful cities don’t have to come to an end now you’ve got little ones of your own and are restricted by the school holidays or finding activities that don't involve long, lazy (and peaceful) lunches.
+Family friendly city holidays do exist, and here are 3 of the best places to head with your tribe.

 As well as the endless opportunities for playing on the beach and skimming pebbles, there’s more than a few outdoor activities to tire everybody out with, from kayaking or paddle boarding under the old pier to renting a bike and exploring the promenade and surrounding countryside on two wheels.
 But Brighton also has plenty of great rainy day options to fall back on to keep the kids (and you) happy like the World Stories family trail at the Brighton Museum.
 If the weather keeps you inside for longer than hoped for, head to the Pottery Painting Cafe for a hands on activity that will keep even the most spirited little ones busy, and you'll be able to take home a hand painted bowl or plate to treasure as a memory of the trip.